 The fact that it is bound to the protein is why those who are elderly are at increased risk for deficiency.
 As the human body ages, changes in the stomach can make it more difficult for Vitamin B12 digestion and absorption to occur.

 Fortification allows for foods other than animal products to contain Vitamin B12.
-In the US, grains (like cereals and breads) are fortified.
-Fortification means that a nutrient is added to a food that 1) does not contain the nutrient naturally OR 2) the nutrient was removed during processing and later added back in.
-Fortification should always be viewed more as a supplement than a naturally occurring food source.
+In the USA, grains (like cereals and breads) are fortified.
+Fortification means that a nutrient is added to a food that:

 There are Vitamin B12 supplements available.
-However, recent research indicates that these synthetic oral supplements do not as effectively treat Vitamin B12 deficiency as naturally occurring sources.
+However, recent research indicates that these synthetic oral supplements do not as effectively treat Vitamin B12 deficiency as well as naturally occurring sources.
 Basically, the pills do not work as well as the food.
 Granted, this research was completed in rats.
-We are not rats, but this study would not be able to be completed in humans for ethical reasons.
+We are not rats, but this study would not be able to be done in humans for ethical reasons.
 We are forced to use an animal model.
 It should also be noted that this study was focused on treating deficiency, not maintaining health.
+These are very different things.
 Nonetheless, understanding how to treat disease can give us great knowledge in how to prevent disease.

 The good news is, the Recommended Dietary Allowance (RDA) for Vitamin B12 is only 2.4 micrograms (mcg).
 This number increases to 2.6 mcg during pregnancy and 2.8 mcg while breastfeeding.